jlewis39/data_science/README.md

 - [] Report 3 - Final project report describing technical approach, analyses, and results (2000 ± 100 words)
 - [] Self and peer evaluations along with specific contributions of each team member

-## PROJECT TEAM DETAILS

-### TEAM NAME
-A Team Has No Name

-### TEAM MEMBERS
-- **Meghana Sanjay**
-  < msanja3@uic.edu >
-  Meghana is a graduate student currently in her second semester at UIC.
-She's an energetic, enthusiastic, bubbly, jumpy, crazy sometimes lazy straight out of college girl and could dance before she learnt how to walk.
-- **Joylyn Lewis**
-  < jlewis39@uic.edu >
-  Joylyn is a graduate student in her first semester at UIC.
-She has over eight years of industry experience working as an SAP      consultant implementing ERP solutions.
-In her free time, she likes reading fiction, cooking and travelling.
-- **Adarsh Hegde** < ahegde5@uic.edu >